 Hydrogen beyond the hype

 Speaker Hanno Böck talks about hydrogen, and points out – to make it viable you would require more renewable electricity, also it would be expensive.
-He also makes the distinction between green hydrogen, and fossil hydrogen – how it is produced, with green hydrogen making up only a small fraction today.
+Important, the distinction between green hydrogen, and fossil hydrogen – how it is produced, with green hydrogen making up only a small fraction so far.

 Hydrogen is a crucial piece of a future climate neutral industry and lately gained a lot of attention.
 The talk will separate hype from real need for the smallest molecule and we will look at why will likely see hydrogen-based steel plants in the future, but hydrogen-based cars and heaters will play a minor role at best .